SuiHaoxiang/ALPINE/README.md

 ## Quickstart
 ### Training
-To train a new Actor model, run:
+To train a new DDPG model, run:
 ```python
 cd src/
 python drl.py